-PSY204 Psychology of Women is an in-depth study of the factors with influence the physical and psychological development of women, together with an examination of topics which are of critical concern for both women and men.
-Topics examined include: research and theory; causes and consequences of gender stereotyping; lifespan development; sex differences and similarities; work and achievement motivation; intimate relationships; sexuality; marriage and motherhood; violence against women; and physical and psychological health.
-3 credits Pre-requisite: EGL100, REA100.
+PSY204 Psychology of Women is an in-depth study of the factors which influence the physical and psychological development of women, together with an examination of topics which are of critical concern for both women and men.
+Topics examined include the following: research and theory, causes and consequences of gender stereotyping, lifespan development, sex differences and similarities, work and achievement motivation, intimate relationships, sexuality, marriage and motherhood, violence against women, and physical and psychological health.
+3 credits

 PSY207 Educational Psychology involves an examination of psychological principles and practices as they apply to educational settings.
-Several topics related to teaching and learning are addressed, including: developmental theory and processes, student characteristics, learning, instruction, diversity, motivation, exceptionalities, effective learning environments, evaluation and measurement of learning outcomes.
+Several topics related to teaching and learning are addressed, including: developmental theory and processes, student characteristics, learning, instruction, diversity, motivation, exceptionalities, effective learning environments, evaluation, and measurement of learning outcomes.
+3 credits ment.
 3 credits